martin-eden/contents/README.md

   * [Arduino sketchbook](https://github.com/martin-eden/arduino_sketchbook)

     Mess of my C sketches/libraries for Arduino.
 Someday I'll clean this up!
     (Or at least will make it cleaner.)

     That's a lot worse than my Lua "workshop".
-All code since the dawn when I started relations with Arduino and was forced to write in C/C++.
-But recent libraries there is not bad at experimental design.
+All code since the dawn of 2015s when I started relations with Arduino and was forced to write in C/C++.
+(Was writing in Pascal/Delphi before.)

+    But recent libraries there are not bad at experimental design.

 * Texts